Learn · Real Estate · 9 min read

 Full platforms like PlanSwift or Stack CT handle this but bring significant overhead: installation (for PlanSwift), setup, learning curve, and monthly or annual cost.
 If you are doing three bids a month and mostly need area numbers, that overhead rarely pays off.

 For this use case, lightweight browser tools like PlanSnapper are a reasonable fit.
-Upload the PDF plan, set scale from a labeled dimension, trace the area, and read the square footage.
-No install, no account required to try.
+Upload the PDF floor plan, set scale from a labeled dimension, trace the area, and read the square footage.
+No install, $9 day pass.
 At $9/day or $29/month, the cost is proportional to the volume of work.

 What PlanSnapper does not do: count items, build material assemblies, or generate line-item estimates.
 If you need those, a full platform is required.